Hejsil/zig-clap/README.md

 ### `StreamingClap`

-The `StreamingClap` is base of all the other parsers.
+The `StreamingClap` is the base of all the other parsers.
 It's a streaming parser that uses an `args.Iterator` to provide it with arguments lazily.

 ```rust